-Why do I need directors & officers insurance?
+Why do you need Directors & Officers Insurance?

 Many companies who look for D&O coverage do so because they’re going through an institutional round of funding.
 What they may not realize is that the policy they’re buying has more utility than just letting you cross an item off your term sheet to-do list.

 The VC wants you to have this policy in place for two main reasons.
 First, if they are going to take an ownership stake and put someone on your board, they’re going to want to be sure that their employee is protected from legal liability.
 Second, if a dispute develops between you and them, the VC wants to know that you have the capital required to absorb the legal costs without mortgaging the future of the entire company.

 Acting Board Member